kendrick010/NEAT_Mario_and_Luigi/README.md

 - `entered_edge==True` and `passed_eddge==False`: wait for last frame until character fully in screen
 - `entered_edge==True` and `passed_eddge==True`: scan for character and mark everything false

+Roi:

  --------
 | X |    |
 | X |    |
 | X |    |
  --------

-note: you dont need to constantly check for both, it works one at a time until both are true
+note: you dont need to constantly check for both, it works one at a time until both are true. the Xs are the gutter or edge.